SWI-Prolog/swish/README.md

 Unpack the zip file, maintaining the directory structure, from the swish root directory to create the directory web/bower_components.

-Last updated: Apr 1, 2016: Added sparklines
+Last updated: Apr 8, 2017: upgraded.
+Notably typeahead.js is forward nor backward compatible and you need SWISH with commit 042d93a66409ef6460052c46394e4f83dcab3d90 (April 7, 2017) together with this zip file.

 ### Get the latest SWI-Prolog